 The reception of most SIP requests and replies is reported to the application by means of a Global Call event, with information about the type of message contained in the metaevent data.
-If SIP message information access was enabled when the virtual board was started (see Section 4.9.2, "Enabling Access to SIP Header Information", on page 179), the metaevent will also contain information from SIP header fields.
-The application processes the Dialogic® Global Call API event using the gc\GetMetaEvent() function, and then processes the GC\PARM\BLK using Global

-Call utility functions to retrieve the message type information and individual SIP header fields of interest.
+If SIP message information access was enabled when the virtual board was started (see Section 4.9.2, "Enabling Access to SIP Header Information", on page 181), the metaevent will also contain information from SIP header fields.
+The application processes the Dialogic® Global Call API event using the gc\GetMetaEvent() function, and then processes the GC\PARM\BLK using Global Call utility functions to retrieve the message type information and individual SIP header fields of interest.

-The application must retrieve the necessary SIP message header field information by copying the Note: GC\PARM\BLK into its own buffer with gc\util\copy\parm\blk() before the next call to gc GetMetaEvent().
-Once the next gc GetMetaEvent() call is issued, the header information no longer available from the metaevent buffer.
+Note: The application must retrieve the necessary SIP message header field information by copying the GC\PARM\BLK into its own buffer with gc\util\copy\parm\blk() before the next call to gc\GetMetaEvent().
+Once the next gc\GetMetaEvent() call is issued, the header information no longer available from the metaevent buffer.

-Refer to Table 9, "Common Header Fields in Inbound SIP Messages", on page 175, to see the correspondence between SIP message type and Global Call event type for common SIP header fields.
+Refer to Table 6, "Common Header Fields in Inbound SIP Messages", on page 178, to see the correspondence between SIP message type and Global Call event type for common SIP header fields.

-If the application has registered one or more SIP header fields to be received (as described in Section 4.9.4, "Registering SIP Header Fields to be Retrieved", on page 180), the GC\PARM\BLK contains a separate parameter element for each registered field that was present in the received message.
-Each of these elements contains the IPSET\SIP\MSGINFO set ID and the IPPARM SIP HDR parameter ID.
+If the application has registered one or more SIP header fields to be received (as described in Section 4.9.4, "Registering SIP Header Fields to be Retrieved", on page 182), the GC\PARM\BLK contains a separate parameter element for each registered field that was present in the received message.
+Each of these elements contains the IPSET\SIP\MSGINFO set ID and the IPPARM\SIP\HDR parameter ID.
 The associated data buffer contains the entire header field, complete with name, value, and any optional parameters.
 It is the application's responsibility to parse the data to determine the type of the header field.

-Note: If a header field that the application has registered to receive is longer than the maximum parameter length (as configured via IPCCLIB\STARTDATA.max\parm\data\size at library start-up), the header field will be truncated in the IPSET\SIP\MSGINFO / IPPARM\SIP\HDR parameter element.
+If a header field that the application has registered to receive is longer than the maximum parameter length (as configured via IPCCLIB\STARTDATA.max\parm\data\size at library start-up), the header field will be truncated in the IPSET\SIP\MSGINFO / IPPARM\SIP\HDR parameter element.
 Applications can check for this situation by calling gc\ResultInfo() upon receiving any Global Call event that corresponds to a SIP message.
-A result value of IPEC SipHeaderTruncation indicates that one or more of the SIP header values in the GC\PARM\BLK associated with the event were truncated.
+A result value of IPEC\SipHeaderTruncation indicates that one or more of the SIP header values in the GC\PARM\BLK associated with the event were truncated.

-If the received message contains multiple header field rows with the same field name, there will be a corresponding multiple set of parameter elements in the GC\PARM\BLK in the same order in which the multiple rows were arranged in the message header.
-If any header field contains multiple values as a comma-delimited list, it is the application's responsibility to parse the retrieved list and extract the separate values, as appropriate
+If the received message contains multiple header field rows with the same field name, there will be a single parameter element in the GC\PARM\BLK data structure with header values appearing as a comma-separated list, in the same order as that of the incoming message.